-The 2016 Sub-Series A Bonds will be issued under a Twenty-First Supplemental Indenture, dated as of October 1, 2016 (the "Twenty-First Supplemental Indenture"), by and between the SFPUC and U.S. Bank National Association, as trustee (the "Trustee"), which supplements the Amended and Restated Indenture, dated as of August 1, 2002, by and between the SFPUC and the Trustee (as supplemented and amended to date, the "Indenture").
-The 2016 Sub-Series B Bonds will be issued under a Twenty-Second Supplemental Indenture, dated as of October 1, 2016 (the "Twenty-Second Supplemental Indenture"), by and between the SFPUC and the Trustee, which supplements the Indenture.
+The 2016 C Bonds will be issued under a Twenty-Third Supplemental Indenture, dated as of October 1, 2016 (the "Twenty-Third Supplemental Indenture"), by and between the SFPUC and U.S. Bank National Association, as trustee (the "Trustee"), which supplements the Amended and Restated Indenture, dated as of August 1, 2002, by and between the SFPUC and the Trustee (as supplemented and amended to date, including as supplemented by the Twenty-Second Supplemental Indenture, the "Indenture").

-The 2016 Series AB Bonds are being issued under a resolution adopted by the SFPUC governing body (the "Commission") on September 13, 2016.
+The 2016 Series C Bonds are being issued under a resolution adopted by the SFPUC governing body (the "Commission") on September 13, 2016 and a resolution adopted by the Board of Supervisors of the City (the "Board of Supervisors") on , 2016.